gabrieleginestroni/ros-robotics-2022/project2/README.md

 | /odom_tf | TF broadcaster for odometry  |
 | /occupancy_grid_processing | outputs de-noised version of the map as a topic   |
 | /slam_gmapping | gmapping node for mapping  |
+Bag file robotics1_final.bag has been used for creating the map with gmapping.

+To save the map, we've used the map_server ROS node that provides the map_saver command-line utility, which allows to save the map to file.

 - ### Nodes for localization
 | Node      | Description                                                       |